-Just as you would with others in your life, it’s crucial to support yourself in a healthy way, too.
-That means applying everything we’ve talked about here to your conversations with yourself.
+Just as you would with others in your life, it’s crucial to support yourself in a healthy way.
+That means applying everything we’ve discussed here to your conversations with yourself.

 You’re allowed to feel hurt, mad, or just plain sour.

-Like with so many other mental health matters, this form of healthy self-love builds a strong internal foundation that you will quickly find radiating out to your other relationships as well.
+Like with many other mental health matters, this form of healthy self-love builds a solid foundation you will quickly find radiating out to your other relationships.

-Once you’ve identified toxic positivity coming your way, it’s usually pretty simple to address.
-Remember, this is someone who wants to help you, they’re just not quite hitting the mark.
+When you identify toxic positivity coming your way, it’s usually pretty simple to address.
+Remember, this is probably someone who wants to help you have a positive outlook; they’re just going about it inelegantly.

-- “Thank you, but I don’t think cheering up is what I need right now”
+- “Thank you, but I don’t think cheering up is what I need.”

-- “It would really help me just to feel heard for now”
+- “It would help me just to feel heard for now.”